XiaoqianZhu1997/PHBS_MLF_2018/README.md

 ![the precision-recall curve](https://github.com/XiaoqianZhu1997/PHBS_MLF_2018/blob/master/image/LR_Precision_recall_curve.png)

+## **Remark**:
-## **Remark**:In the above processes, we under(over)sampled before doing cross-validation, which means we use the information of whole data, and the spliting into validation set & train set is after using these infos.
+In the above processes, we under(over)sampled before doing cross-validation, which means we use the information of whole data, and the spliting into validation set & train set is after using these infos.
 However, the information from validation set should not used at taht time.
 So we need to do under(over)smpling during the validation.
 It makes no sense to create instances based on our current minority class and then exclude an instance for validation, pretending we didn’t generate it using data that is still in the training set.